projectpaca/paca/app/static/README.md

 # README: /static

 ## Ownership
-Milo Bengtsson is responsible for /userauth.
+Milo Bengtsson is responsible for the CSS.

 ## Status
 * Stylesheet still not implemented through Sass.
+* Will have to implement it through normal CSS.

 ## Purpose